PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 - Emit as many events as possible in JavaScript in order to allow modules and themes to use them.
 - Reuse as many Bootstrap components as possible.

-It was pretty impossible to fix all these issues on the classic theme without breaking the whole ecosystem of modules and community themes.
+It was impossible to fix all these issues on the Classic theme without breaking the whole ecosystem of modules and community themes.
 We decided that it was time for a change and a new theme.
 This is not a complete rework because we did not want to change everything, but we were able to significantly improve the default PrestaShop theme.
-This new theme can be considered a Classic Theme rebuilt, different yet similar.
+This new theme can be considered a rebuilt Classic Theme, different, yet similar.

 ## How to try the new theme?